 - Dash of sea salt optional

-Add in all other ingredients and process until a ball of dough starts to form.
+- Add in all other ingredients (except the milk) and process until a ball of dough starts to form.
+If the dough seems dry, add in milk one tablespoon at a time.